linode/docs/docs/platform/dedicated-cpu/getting-started-with-dedicated-cpu/index.md

 - [Machine learning](/docs/applications/big-data/how-to-move-machine-learning-model-to-production/)

     {{< note >}}
-For more information on Dedicated CPU use cases, see our [Dedicated CPU Use Case Guide](placeholder).
+For more information on Dedicated CPU use cases, see our [Use Cases for Dedicated CPU Instances](/docs/platform/dedicated-cpu/dedicated-cpu-use-cases/).
 {{< /note >}}

 ## Deploying a Dedicated CPU Linode